Best DIY Hair Masks for Dry Hair

-In a mixing bowl, add in the above ingredients and stir well till you get a thick mixture.
-And voila, you're hair mask is ready to use!
+- In a mixing bowl, add in the above ingredients and stir well till you get a thick mixture.
+And voila, your hair mask is ready to use!
 Yes, it is that simple!

-This nourishing hair mask also needs just two kitchen ingredients - egg and olive oil.
+This nourishing hair mask also needs just two kitchen ingredients: eggs and olive oil.
 Eggs are rich in protein, vitamins and fat - all of these being very nutritious to nurse dry hair back to its shiny lustre.
 Olive oil is one of the best nourishing and moisturizing oils for dry hair treatment.
 Let's look at the in-depth benefits of these ingredients for dry hair:

 Loaded with b-vitamins and healthy fat.
 Very nourishing for dry hair.
 Nourishes, lubricates and waters dry damaged hair.
 Strengthens hair follicles and roots.
 Reivtalizes dry hair.
 Softness hair and transforms dry hair into silky locks.
 Deep conditions hair.
 Prevents hair loss.

 Hair mask ingredient used since ancient times.
 Moisturizes and nourishes hair.
 Rich in vitamin E and healthy fat.
 Hydrates dry brittle hair and strengthens hair strands, preventing breakage.

 Rinse with only cold to tepid water.